ManuSureshh/VISProctor/README.md

     ```

 ## Usage
+Based the configurations,
 - The React frontend will be accessible at `http://localhost:3000`.
-- The Spring Boot backend will be accessible at `http://localhost:8080`.
+- The Spring Boot backend will be accessible at `http://localhost:9090`.

 ## Development